benjibobs/SteamAchievementUnlocker/README.md

 # SteamAchievementUnlocker
-A simple C# program which uses Steamworks.NET to unlock all achievements for a given appid
+A simple C# program which uses Steamworks.NET to unlock all achievements for a given appid.
+Steam must be running while you use the application

 # Installation
 * Download the zip file from [here](https://github.com/CSGOAssist/SteamAchievementUnlocker/releases/tag/1.0)